r3dc0dez/music_player_website/README.md

   MPWA is a fully responsive Music Player website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://music-player-website-iota.vercel.app" target="_blank"><strong>➥ Live Demo</strong></a>
-  Youtube doesnt work on live demo, for youtube function, download the app.
+  <p align="center">Youtube doesnt work on live demo, for youtube function, download the app.<p>

 </div>